Keigan Parker: Later career

 Parker signed for Junior side Irvine Meadow in late October 2012 and was released on 28 February 2013.
 Parker then signed for Junior side Shettleston on 1 March 2013.
 Parker signed for Airdrie on 2 January 2014 after appearing as a trialist and scoring the winning goal against Arbroath.
 He was released by the club in February 2015.

 On 2 February 2015, Parker signed for Clyde on a six-month contract, after being released by Airdrieonians earlier the same day.
 Parker made his debut alongside Scott McLaughlin in a 2–0 win over Albion Rovers at Cliftonhill assisting the second goal.
 Parker was released from Clyde in May 2015 after failing to earn a new contract.

 Parker signed for West Lancashire League club Wyre Villa in 2016.
 He scored two goals on his debut, a 4–1 win over Dalton United.
 On 19 January 2017, Parker signed for Scottish Junior Club Thorniewood United until the end of the season.

 As of April 2021, he had also been working in sales for several years.

+Coaching career

+In October 2024, Parker began a coaching role at West Calder United.